fzakaria/fzakaria.com/_posts/2024-07-21-scaling-past-1-million-elf-symbol-relocations.md

 ![benchmark heatmap](/assets/images/benchmark_heatmap.png)

-A noticable speedup was seen in the established benchmark [pynamic](https://github.com/LLNL/pynamic).
+A noticeable speedup was seen in the established benchmark [pynamic](https://github.com/LLNL/pynamic).
 Pynamic is a benchmark written by Lawrence Livermore National Laboratory (LLNL) to simulate internal software written.

 Similar to the prior synthetic benchmark, Pynamic creates an MPI application which starts an embedded Python interpreter and links it against a desired amount of Python modules.